You are here

 7.2 Criteria for assessing what is reasonable

 The key concept in considering any proposal for the provision of household services is whether or not the person reasonably requires the services, and that requirement is as a result of their service injury or disease.

 Household services can only be provided when a formal determination has been made by a DVA delegate that the services are reasonably required.
 The determination to accept or reject a claim for household services must be based on evidence.
-For new claims, it is recommended that an assessment is conducted by a suitably qualified and experienced Occupational Therapist* (OT) of the person's ability to undertake tasks which are required for the proper running and maintenance of their household.
-For claims for renewals of household services, an OT assessment will generally not be required each time, unless the claim indicates that the client's circumstances or needs have changed.
-It is expected that an OT assessment will be conducted at least every five years.
+For all new claims and renewals, an assessment must be conducted by a suitably qualified and experienced Occupational Therapist* (OT) of the person's ability to undertake tasks which are required for the proper running and maintenance of their household.

 * OTs undertaking an assessment for household services do not need to be DVA accredited rehabilitation service providers.
 They must however, be Comcare accredited, appropriately qualified and experienced.